-A duly advertised public hearing is scheduled to be held concurrently with the third public information meeting on July 29, 2021.
-The public hearing will provide an opportunity for public comment on the Draft Part 150 Noise Exposure Maps (NEMs) and Noise Compatibility Program (NCP) Update as specified in 14 CFR 150.23(e)(7).
-The public hearing will be conducted in an online format.
-Interested citizens are encouraged to attend the online meeting via weblink or dial-in telephone number and to testify or provide written comments through the meeting platforms chat box feature.
-A transcriptionist will be online to record oral comments during the public hearing.
-Comments are also being accepted online and via U.S. Mail.
-A transcript of the oral testimony and the written comments received at the Public Hearing will be included in the Final Part 150 Noise Compatibility Update Study document.
+A duly advertised public hearing was held concurrently with the third Public Information Meeting on July 29, 2021.
+The Public Hearing provided an opportunity for public comment on the Draft Part 150 Noise Exposure Maps (NEMs) and Noise Compatibility Program (NCP) Update as specified in 14 CFR 150.23(e)(7).
+The Public Hearing was conducted in an online format.
+Interested citizens could attend the online meeting via weblink or dial-in telephone number and to testify or provide written comments through the meeting platform's chat feature.
+A transcriptionist was online to record oral comments during the public hearing.
+Comments were accepted online and via U.S. Mail.
+A transcript of the oral testimony and the written comments received at the Public Hearing is included in the Final Part 150 Noise Compatibility Update Study document.